 A Leave of Absence is an anticipated separation from the College of less than one year.
 A Voluntary Leave of Absence is initiated by the student.
-An Administrative Leave of Absence is initiated by the Dean of Students (or designee) and is given for medical, personal, or other issues as determined by the Dean of Students.
+An Administrative Leave of Absence is initiated by the Vice President for Student Success (or designee) and is given for medical, personal, or other issues as determined by the Vice President for Student Success.
 Students who are granted an Administrative Leave of Absence must meet all specific conditions before being allowed to return to the College.